Linear Dimensionality Reduction: Correspondence Analysis

 There is a classical presentation of Correspondance Analysis as an analysis of two point clouds associated to a contingency table, one for the rows and one for the columns (which play a symmetric role), each with weights and metrics.
-It may be slighltly confusing, because a metric is defined in CA as weights in relevant space.
-This is to emphasize that two point clouds can be built: one for rows, and one for columns, and CA can be seen as a simultaneous analysis of both.
+This is the geometric approach.
+It emphasizes that two point clouds, and not simply one, can be built: one for rows, and one for columns, and \CoA can be seen as a simultaneous analysis of both.

-\nS Let us recall that if $T$ is a contingency table, and $A$ is built from $T$ by dividing all elements by the total of the elements in $T$:
+\nS Let us recall that if $T$ is a contingency table, $F$ (the matrix of frequencies) is built from $T$ by dividing it by the sum of all its elements:

+To comply with standard notations in classical textbooks (see below), we denote by $F$, and not $A$, the matrix of frequencies.
+We will denote

-\nS Two point clouds are classically attached to $A$ \begin{itemize}[label=$\rightarrow$] \item a cloud of row profiles, as $I$ points $x_i$ in $\R^\j$, with point $x_i$ of coordinates
+\nS Two point clouds are classically attached to $A$ \begin{itemize}[label=$\rightarrow$] \item a cloud of row profiles, as $I$ points $(x_i)_i$ in $\R^\j$, with point $x_i$ of coordinates

-\item a cloud of column profiles, as $J$ points $x^\t_j$ in $\R^\i$, with point $x^\t_j$ of coordinates
+\item a cloud of column profiles, as $J$ points $y_j$ in $\R^\i$, with point $y_j$ of coordinates

 \end{itemize}